HewlettPackard/POSH-HPEOneView-docs/docs/cmdlets/v5.00/storage/new-hpovlogicaljbod.md

 * You cannot add or remove drives to a logical JBOD after it is created.
 * You can choose to either erase or retain the drive data when you delete the logical JBOD by setting using the -EraseDataOnDelete parameter during the creation of a logical JBOD.
 You can change the Erase on delete settings later, using the Set-HPOVLogicalJBOD Cmdlet, only if you set -EraseDataOnDelete to True during creation.

+{% hint style="info" %}
+Minimum required privileges: Infrastructure administrator,
+{% endhint %}
-Privileges: Infrastructure administrator, server administrator, server profile architect, server profile administrator
+ server administrator, server profile architect, server profile administrator

 * A logical interconnect group is created with the interconnect type Synergy 12 GB SAS Connection Module.
 * An enclosure group is created with the above created logical interconnect group set as the Logical interconnect group.
 * A logical enclosure is created.
 A SAS logical interconnect is created as part of creating the logical enclosure.
 * If scopes have been defined, make sure that sufficient number of drive enclosures are mapped to the user scopes.
 ## Examples

 ###  Example 1